Integral points on elliptic curves and explicit valuations of division polynomials: Introduction

 \begin{langconjecturetwo}[{\cite[Conjecture 5]{MR717593}}] There is a uniform constant $C_{HL}$ such that for any elliptic curve $E/\QQ$ in minimal Weierstrass form, and integral point $P \in E(\QQ)$ of infinite order,

 \end{langconjecturetwo}

 This conjecture generalises a conjecture of Hall for elliptic curves of the form $y^2 = x^3 + b$ \cite{MR0323705}.
-In \cite{MR717593}, Lang used a different definition of $h(E)$ than we use here; see Section \ref{sec:integral}.
+In \cite{MR717593}, Lang used a slightly different definition of $h(E)$ than we use here; see Section \ref{sec:integral} for a justification that they are equivalent.
 The conjecture seems out of reach; the best known bounds with a uniform constant are exponential in $h(E)$ \cite{MR0231783, MR1145607, MR1288309, MR0340175}, but see also \cite{MR1348477}.